 7.3 Sick Leave

-If you work at least 1,000 hours per year in an appointed position, and you are not employed in a student title (such as student assistant, professional student assistant, graduate assistant, senior graduate assistant or master lecturer), you earn sick leave.
+If you work at least 1,000 hours per year in an appointed position, and you are not employed in a student title (such as graduate assistant or senior graduate assistant), you earn sick leave.
 You earn sick leave at the rate of eight hours, or one day, for each full month of employment, if you work full-time.
 If you work less than full-time, but 1,000 hours or more per year, you earn sick leave at a rate proportional to the time you work.
 If you work less than 1,000 hours per year, you do not earn sick leave.
 You accrue sick leave only when you are in a paid status, including when you are on leave with pay.
 You do not earn sick leave for any calendar month during which you are on leave without pay for 10 or more days, or an equivalent proportion if your appointment is less than 100%.

 Your accrued sick leave cannot exceed 120 days (960 hours) on January 1 of each year.
 Your total accrued sick leave may be more than 120 days during the year, but any amounts over 120 days will be lost if you do not use them by December 31 of each year.
-The BASIS Leave Accounting system credits your full monthly sick leave on the first of each month.
+The Workday Leave Accounting System credits your full monthly sick leave on the last day of each month; however, it may not be used until the first day of the following month.
 If you end employment with the university, your last month's sick leave accrual will be prorated to correspond with your termination date.
 If you transfer without a break in service to another state agency or institution of higher education (within thirty (30) consecutive working days), you will retain your accumulated sick leave.
 If you are laid off because of budgetary reasons or curtailment of university activities and return to university employment within six months, your accrued, unused sick leave at the time of the lay-off may be restored to your account.

-If you are an appointed classified employee, you will be paid for unused, accumulated sick leave when you retire.
+If you are an appointed classified employee, you will be paid for unused, accumulated sick leave when you retire if you meet the criteria in Board Policy 475.1 and Fayetteville Policies and Procedures 412.0 .
 The amount you are paid will be calculated according to the following formula:

 - If you have accumulated at least 50 days of sick leave, but less than 60, you will receive 50% of the number of days accrued times 50% of your daily salary.